Why Practice Balance Poses?

 Here is how the actual process of balancing works.

-The brain processes the information and sends the signal to the muscles and joints on how to adjust their activity.
-Brain needs to process this information quickly.
-In some neurological disorders this process fails, which leads to balance problems.
+- The brain processes the information and sends the signal to the muscles and joints on how to adjust their activity.
+The brain needs to process this information quickly.
+In some neurological disorders, this process fails, which leads to balance problems.

 The balancing reflex becomes quicker and more refined with practice.